 - Bring some romantic picnic games (conversation starters, flirt games)

-- Choose a secluded location in the park, by the lake or on the beach.
+- Choose a romantic secluded location in the park, by the lake or on the beach.

 - Natural Fibers